t9md/atom-theme-switch/README.md

 # Configuration

-Configure theme set(=profile) directly in your `config.cson` or via setting UI.
+Set "ui and syntax theme pair" as member of each theme-set.
-If you are not sure for exact name of ui and syntax name.
+In case you are not sure for exact name of ui and syntax theme, use `theme-switch:clip-current-theme` command.
-Check `atom.config.get('core.theme')` in Chrome DevTools.
+Technically "ui and syntax theme pair" can be buit by `atom.config.get('core.themes').join(" ")`.

 e.g.